Smart devices in your office

 Any device or piece of equipment in your office that is connected to the internet is called a smart device.

 Smart devices in your office may include air conditioners, printers, office tools, TVs, lighting, security systems and even furniture.
-They can save time, effort and money, helping businesses become more efficient.
+They can also include portable devices like USB or 'flash' keys, memory cards, smartphones, iPods and e-readers, to name a few.

 The problem is devices that have internet connectivity can be exploited and provide a backdoor to your business network, if you don’t properly secure or control them.